mondeep0123/Cortex-ARC/PRIMITIVES_ROADMAP.md

 - [x] **Selective Color Attention**: Mask specific color index (0-9).
 - [x] **Small-Scale Resolution**: Handles 3x3 grids via 2-level bottleneck.
 - [x] **Topological Fidelity**: Preserves lines, corners, and diagonals.

+**Note:** This is a PURE vision model.
+It does not count or compute statistics.
+It only produces masks that other primitives (like Numerosity) consume.
 ---

 ### 2. Numerosity ✅